Causal Explanations for Image Classifiers

-Propagation-based explanation methods are often regarded as more efficient.
-They back-propagate a model's decision to the input layer to determine the weight of each input feature for the decision. \gradcam by~\cite{CAM} only needs one backward pass and propagates the class-specific gradient into the final convolutional layer of a DNN to coarsely highlight important regions of an input image.
-Guided Back-Propagation (\gbp) by \cite{springenberg2015striving} computes the single and average partial derivatives of the output to attribute the prediction of a DNN.
-Integrated Gradients (\ig) by~\cite{sundararajan2017axiomatic} further uses two axioms called sensitivity and completeness for the problem of how to attribute the classification by a deep network to its input features. \noise by~\cite{noisetunnel} adds gaussian noise to the image before applying another \xai method.
-The noise serves to smooth any resultant saliency map, improving explanation quality. \plainshap (SHapley Additive exPlanations) by~\cite{lundberg2017unified} goes beyond propagation and identifies inputs that are similar to the input for which the output is to be explained, and ranks the features of the input according to their difference.
-A key advantage of \plainshap is that it does not require counterfactuals. \shap is gradient-based method that approximates Shapley values via gradient integration and a noise tunnel.
-Both \ig and \shap require access to model gradients while computing explanations.
-They form part of a family of whitebox explanation methods which differ from the \gradcam family in that they do not rely on examination of specified activation layers in the model.
-Other methods for approximating Shapley values are numerous, among which \textsc{KernelShap}~\cite{lundberg2017unified} and \textsc{DeepLiftShap}~\cite{lundberg2017unified} are probably the most used. \textsc{KernelShap} uses the \lime framework to approximate Shapley values, whereas \textsc{DeepListShap} uses the \textsc{DeepLift}~\cite{deeplift} method to the same end.
+The existing approaches to post hoc explainability can largely be grouped into two categories: propagation and perturbation.
+Propagation-based explanation methods are usually more computationally efficient.
+They back-propagate a model's decision to the input layer to determine the weight of each input feature for the decision. \gradcam~\citep{CAM} only needs one backward pass and propagates the class-specific gradient into the final convolutional layer of a neural network to coarsely highlight important regions of an input image.
+Guided Back-Propagation (\gbp)~\citep{springenberg2015striving} computes the single and average partial derivatives of the output to attribute the prediction of a neural network. \lrp~\citep{LRP} uses layer-wise back-propagation applied to all layers of the model.
+The model's output is decomposed into different degrees of relevance by applying different rules for each layer.